NVlabs/DG-Net-PP/README.md

 ```

 ## Related Work
-We would like to thank to the great project [DG-Net](https://github.com/NVlabs/DG-Net), which DG-Net++ is implemented on top of.
+We would like to thank to the great project [DG-Net](https://github.com/NVlabs/DG-Net), which DG-Net++ is implemented upon.

 ## License
 Copyright (C) 2019 NVIDIA Corporation.
 All rights reserved.
 Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**).
 The code is released for academic research use only.
 For commercial use, please contact [researchinquiries@nvidia.com](researchinquiries@nvidia.com).